Shelly Finkel: Boxing career

 Finkel began his professional boxing career in 1980, when he helped several Golden Gloves fighters turn pro.
 He would later take several of the biggest fighters from the eighties and nineties pro at once, following the 1984 Summer Olympics and the pro debuts of Mark Breland, Evander Holyfield, Pernell Whitaker, Tyrell Biggs and Meldrick Taylor.
 Fighters he has managed include Mike Tyson, Manny Pacquiao, Evander Holyfield, Pernell Whitaker, Meldrick Taylor, Mike McCallum and Alex Ramos.

 During Finkel's boxing career he put together many large pay per view events including Mike Tyson vs Michael Spinks on June 27, 1988, the largest pay per view event as of that date.
 He also organized Howard Stern's Miss Howard Stern New Year's Eve, which was one of the most profitable nonsports pay per view events in history.

 Back to the Music

 After managing boxing for more than 30 years, Finkel left boxing in June 2010, saying he wasn’t enjoying himself anymore.
 Finkel joined New York based sports and entertainment company, The Empire, as CEO after leaving boxing.
 Finkel announced that The Empire would work to become an entertainment company known for promoting the best events in the concert.
-Though announcing his retirement from boxing in 2010, he continued to act as adviser to Vitali Klitschko and Vladimir Klitschko.
+Though announcing his retirement from boxing in 2010, he continued to act as adviser to Vitali Klitschko and Wladimir Klitschko.
 Since leaving the Empire in 2012, Finkel founded SFX Entertainment with Robert Sillerman and took on many roles in the company from President to Vice Chairman.
 When SFX restructured in 2016 and emerged with a new name LiveStyle Finkel remained in his role and continues to be one of the leading EDM promoters, in his position as Chairman, Strategy and Entertainment.